Death happens to all of us. It is one of life’s inevitable truths.

 It is a good idea to sit down with your loved one and talk about your plans, such as DNR, where you keep your important papers and important contacts.
 Have you considered drawing up your living will considering who your health proxy will be, and considering speaking to a professional about estate planning?
 Take care of this ahead of time.

 Unfortunately, the loss of a loved one is common.
 When we are dealing with emotional feelings, it is often hard to think.
-Hopefully, this step-by-step guide should help.
-Please share your thoughts or experiences.
-We want to hear from you!
+I hope this step-by-step guide helps you and your family.